A Stable, Peaceful Afghanistan, Vital For Regional Connectivity, Prosperity: Experts - UrduPoint

 A Stable, Peaceful Afghanistan, Vital For Regional Connectivity, Prosperity: Experts

-Despite the fact, being a biggest victim of spillover of terrorism from the war-torn Afghanistan, Pakistan played a pivotal role of a facilitator in the Afghan peace and reconciliation process
+Despite being a biggest victim of spillover of terrorism from the war-torn Afghanistan, Pakistan played a pivotal role of a facilitator in the Afghan peace and reconciliation process

 Prime Minister Imran Khan and Foreign Minister Makhdoom Shah Mahmood Qureshi had consistently maintained that being a victim of instability in Afghanistan, it was Pakistan's interest that peace should be established in Afghanistan.
 It also synced with the incumbent government's policy of geo-economics and regional connectivity.